The Animals in That Country (novel)

-The Animals in That Country is a 2020 novel by Laura Jean McKay, published by Scribe.
+The Animals in That Country is a 2020 science fiction novel by Australian writer Laura Jean McKay, published by Scribe.
 The novel won the Aurealis Award for Best Science Fiction Novel (2020), Arthur C. Clarke Award (2021), Victorian Prize for Literature (2021), and Victorian Premier's Prize for Fiction (2021).

-In the novel, "A pandemic enables animals and humans to communicate," resulting "in a fierce and funny exploration of other consciousnesses and the limits of language."
+In the novel, "A pandemic enables animals and humans to communicate", resulting "in a fierce and funny exploration of other consciousnesses and the limits of language."

 Background

 The Animals in That Country was inspired by McKay's experiences of the chikungunya virus caught at a writer's festival in Bali in 2013.
 She had started working on the novel at that time; its eventual release at the start of COVID-19 pandemic was a coincidence.
 McKay said of her experiences recording the audiobook in March 2020:I had spent years concocting the most impossible virus, only to witness a disease beyond my imagination infecting, killing and driving the real world towards global isolation.
 It was a relief to get back into the booth and read the sections of the book where the animals start talking.The title is a homage to a 1968 poetry collection by Margaret Atwood.